adagio130/note/IELTS/homework/Week1.md

 1. What's your favorite room
 	 - I don't have too much choice because there is only one room in my flat.
 2. Is there anything you want to change about your home
-	- The major part that I'd like to change is to buy a new bigger flat.
+	- The major part that I'd like to change is to buy a new bigger one.
 1. Would you like to move to a different home in the future
-	- The answer is definitely yes, the flat that I currently lived is too small.
+	- The answer is definitely yes, the flat that I currently live in is too small.
 I want to move to a new flat as soon as possible.

 Home town